workon3d/tws_sdk_windows/TWS_SDK_CS/PaaS/readme.md

 As you can see, there is no supported APIs for order creation in the list.
 For creating order and confirming, either authentication or knwon user-token is required.

 ### Tips for the case when you want to use Front-end UI
 According to your user scenario, you may want to create a quote with the desired parts and redirect the front-web page for user to do the remaining procedure there.
-In this case, you need the specific URLs to show 1) account creation page or 2) quote detail page
+In this case, you need the specific URLs to show 1) account creation page or 2) quote detail page.

 To get these URLs, you can use PaaS as well.

 http://paas-working.dddws.com/#/Apps